Assyrian Americans: Illinois

+There were 15,685 Assyrians living in Illinois according to the 2000 United States census.
+As of the 2022 estimate, that number has held steady at 15,694, with over 89% of that population residing in Cook County (14,035).
+As of the 2023 American Community Survey five-year estimates, the largest populations reside in Chicago (3,099) and the adjacent northern suburbs of Niles (1,113) and Skokie (2,768).

+DuPage County (241) and Lake County (213) have the second- and third-highest populations.

 Assyrian, Syrian, Syriac

-The Federal government of the United States took the word Syrian to mean Arabs from the Syrian Arab Republic and not as one of the terms to identify the ethnically distinct Assyrians, although the terms Syrian and Syriac are strongly accepted by mainstream majority academic opinion to be etymologically, historically, geographically and ethnically derivative of the earlier term Assyrian, and historically meant Assyrian (see Etymology of Syria) and 'not' Arab or Aramean.
-In addition, the Syrian Arab Republic is home to many ethnicities, including Arabs, Assyrians, Armenians, Kurds and Turkmens, and is thus not an exclusively Arab nation.
+The federal government of the United States took the word Syrian to mean Arabs from the Syrian Arab Republic and not as one of the terms to identify the ethnically distinct Assyrians, although the terms Syrian and Syriac are strongly accepted by mainstream majority academic opinion to be etymologically, historically, geographically, and ethnically derivative of the earlier term Assyrian, and historically meant Assyrian (see name of Syria) and not Arab or Aramean.
+In addition, the Syrian Arab Republic is home to many ethnicities, including Arabs, Assyrians, Armenians, Kurds, and Turkmens, and is thus not an exclusively Arab nation.

-The Syriac Orthodox Church was previously known as the Syrian Orthodox Church until a Holy Synod in 2000 voted to change it to Syriac, thus distinguishing from the Arabs.
-Mor Cyril Aphrem Karim wrote a letter to the Syriacs in 2000 urging them to register in the census as Syriac with a C, and not Syrian with an N to distinguish the group.
+The Syriac Orthodox Church was formerly known as the Syrian Orthodox Church until a Holy Synod in 2000 voted to change it to Syriac, thus distinguishing it from the Arabs.
+Mor Cyril Aphrem Karim wrote a letter to the Syriacs in 2000 urging them to register in the census as Syriac with a C, not Syrian with an N, to distinguish the group.
 He also urged them not to register as the country of origin.
 The Church was previously known as the Assyrian Orthodox Church in America and Israel-Palestine, which can be seen in the name of the Syriac Orthodox Church of Paramus, New Jersey.

-Chaldean refers to ethnic Assyrians who are (traditionally) Eastern Catholic, having split from the Assyrian Church in Upper Mesopotamia between the 17th and 19th centuries (see Schism of 1552).
+The term Chaldean refers to ethnic Assyrians who are (traditionally) Eastern Catholic, having separated from the Assyrian Church in Upper Mesopotamia between the 17th and 19th centuries (see Schism of 1552).
 Chaldean is thus a religious term, not an ethnic term.
-The majority of Chaldean Catholics come from Iraq’s Nineveh Plains region, which is located in Upper Mesopotamia (northern Iraq).
+The majority of Chaldean Catholics come from Iraq's Nineveh Plains region, which is located in Upper Mesopotamia (northern Iraq).
 The Chaldeans of antiquity lived in southeast Mesopotamia from the 9th century BC and disappeared from history in the 6th century BC.

-On the US census, there is a section for the Assyrian/Chaldean/Syriacs, which is listed separately from Syrian, Syrian being a subcategory for Arab.
+On the US census, there is a section for Assyrian/Chaldean/Syriac, which is listed separately from Syrian, Syrian being a subcategory for Arab.